-4.5 Interaction with other medicinal products and other forms of interaction General
+4.5 Interaction with other medicinal products and other forms of interaction

+General

 Celecoxib metabolism is predominantly mediated via cytochrome P450 (CYP) 2C9 in the liver.
 Patients who are known or suspected to be poor CYP2C9 metabolizers based on previous history/experience with other CYP2C9 substrates should be administered celecoxib with caution as they may have abnormally high plasma levels due to reduced metabolic clearance.
-Consider starting treatment at half the lowest recommended dose (see sections 4.2 and 5.2).
+Consider starting treatment at half the lowest recommended dose.